-Unmountable Boot Volume is a BSOD (Blue Screen of Death) error that occurs on the Windows operating system due to system failure or file corruption.
-Windows 11 is still a new OS, and so the fix that works for Windows 10 hardly works on the latest operating system, for this reason, we have written this guide on how you can fix unmountable_boot_volume error on Windows 11 without losing any file or resetting Windows.
+Windows 11 Unmountable Boot Volume error is a BSOD (Blue Screen of Death) error that occurs on the Windows operating system due to system failure or file corruption.
+Windows 11 is still a new OS, and so the fix that works for Windows 10 hardly works on the latest operating system, for this reason, we have written this guide on unmountable boot volume Windows 11 error fix without losing any files or resetting Windows.

 Windows Unmountable_boot_volume was an experience we faced when trying to install Grand Theft Auto V from an unauthorized website recently.
 We were able to find a walk-around regarding the game causing the PC to crash with continuous restarting/rebooting.
 It was a scary experience since if it was Windows 10 or lower, it automatically takes the user to automatic repair which fixes the issue for most users that faced unmountable boot volume Windows 10 error.